Life Events: Financial Distress

 Claiming Unemployment Benefits

 Unemployment insurance provides temporary financial assistance to those who have lost their jobs.
-However, it’s important to note that unemployment benefits are considered taxable income.
-Recipients should plan for the potential tax liability associated with these benefits and consider having taxes withheld or making estimated tax payments.
+At the federal level, unemployment benefits are generally taxable income.
+Recipients may choose to have federal income tax withheld from their payments or make estimated tax payments to avoid an unexpected tax bill.

 Eligibility for Earned Income Tax Credit